pingpongcms/docs/installation.md

 ### Apache

-The framework ships with a `public/.htaccess` file that is used to allow URLs without `index.php`.
+The cms ships with a `public/.htaccess` file that is used to allow URLs without `index.php`.
 If you use Apache to serve your Pingpong CMS application, be sure to enable the `mod_rewrite` module.

 If the `.htaccess` file that ships with Pingpong CMS does not work with your Apache installation, try this one: